-Strategic Plan Headline Community Results: This investment supports all headline

-Recommended Action: Authorization to amend Resolution #2023-51, approved by the

-Board of Directors on June 12, 2023, to: (1) revise the name of an approved provider from NetSuite, Inc., to Oracle America, Inc./NetSuite, Inc., and (2) to authorize The Trust to enter into contracts with BPM, LLP (d/b/a Caravel + Partners) and SquareWorks Consulting, LLC, which are Oracle America, the amount of \$3,473,514.00 was approved in Resolution #2023-
+- Strategic Plan Headline Community Results: This investment supports all headline community results. - Recommended Action: Authorization to amend Resolution #2023-51, approved by the Board of Directors on June 12, 2023, to: (1) revise the name of an approved provider from NetSuite, Inc., to Oracle America, Inc./NetSuite, Inc., and (2) to authorize The Trust to enter into contracts with BPM, LLP (d/b/a Caravel + Partners) and SquareWorks Consulting, LLC, which are Oracle America, Inc./NetSuite, Inc. subcontractors. - Budget Impact: No additional funding is required for this amendment.
+Funding in the amount of \$3,473,514.00 was approved in Resolution #2023-51.